-Subsequent to December 31, 2018, the Company has granted 5,000,000 incentive stock options to an Officer of the Company under the terms of its stock option plan.
-The stock options have an exercise price of \$0.40 per share, are exercisable for a period of five years from the grant date and vest following a similar criteria to that listed in Note 11(d).
+Subsequent to December 31, 2019, the Company granted 8,750,000 incentive stock options to Directors, Officers, employees and consultants of the Company under the terms of its stock option plan.
+The stock options have an exercise price of \$0.25 per share and are exercisable for a period of five years from the grant date.

-Forfeiture of Stock Options
+Exercise of Stock Options